Feller-AG/wiser-cloud-api/README.md

             },
             {
                 "id": 2,
+                "on":true
                 "ambientTemperature": 21.5,
                 "targetTemperature": 25.5,
                 "boost_temperature": 2,
                 "unit": "C"
              }
         ]
 }
 ```

+* "id" = "hvac group" = heating zone (e.g. a room) defined by electrician in the eSetup

+* "on" = indicates if heating (or cooling) is off or on

+* "ambientTemperature" = current temperature in the heating zone

+* "targetTemperature" = set point temperature for the heating zone

+* "boost_temperature" = How much temperature will be increased from the set point.
+Default 2.

 ## Heating-controls
-* "hvac group" = heating zone (e.g. room) defined by electrician in the eSetup
-* "Boost" = this function increases room temperature from the current temperature set point
-* "Target temperature" = Desired temperature for the heating zone (i.e. room temperature)
-* "Valve position" = **Approximation** of the valve opening: 0 = closed, 5000 = 50 %, 10000 fully open)
-***

 ### Boost using default boost temperature for the site

+This function increases room temperature from the current temperature set point

 * **Path:** `https://user.nubes.feller.ch/api/partner/sites/{siteId}/hvac/boost`
 * **Method:** `PUT`